cyftec/habits/README.md

 This app is created using [Maya UI framework](https://github.com/cyftec/maya-ui).

-Check out the app at [Habit (by Cyfer)](https://habits.cyfer.tech) if you want to use it.
+Check out the app at [Habits (by Cyfer)](https://habits.cyfer.tech) if you want to use it.
 Hope it helps in your daily habits tracking.

 ## License